Three products tubes containing TaqMan SNP genotyping positive controls

 A laboratory may prefer to use samples that represent at least two genotype classes (homozygous major and minor, or homozygous major and heterozygous) to test that both assay probes function.
 Ideally, genomic DNA (gDNA) samples of known genotypes are used for such experiments.

-To check for problems in your allelic discrimination (AD) plot, include a positive (or known) control as well as a no-template (negative) control.
+To check for problems in your allelic discrimination (AD) plot, include a positive (or known) control as well as a no-template (negative) control (or NTC).
 The negative control shows that a fluorescent signal in your samples is not likely due to probe degradation, and that there has been amplification in the samples by comparison.
 Positive control samples are not usually necessary with TaqMan SNP Genotyping Assays if both the sample population and the MAF is sufficiently large.
 However, if the MAF is relatively low, there may not be enough samples to detect that allele, making it difficult for the software to identify genotypes correctly.
 It makes sense to include a positive control if you are only running a few samples as this allows you to check that your assay set-up, sample preparation, instrument, and software are all functioning properly.

 What should I use as a positive control?